ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_1/Transcripts/Prose/cFPIP-01LA_Physics as Information Processing  ~ Chris Fields ~ Lecture 1.m4a.sentences.csv_transcript.md

 It's a **geometrical** equation.
 And in July, we'll come back to this and really probe what this Wick rotation *means*, physically.

-22:04 But as I said, this wasn't understood to the 1950s.
+22:04 But as I said, this wasn't understood until the 1950s.
 And by the 1950s, a lot had happened.
 So quantum theory had been developed.
 Bohr and Einstein had had their debate.
 Particle accelerators had been built.